Snawoot/drb-client/README.md

 You may obtain latest `group.toml` config with list of League of Entropy servers [here](https://github.com/dedis/drand/tree/master/deploy).

 Program will start write random bytes to stdout and log messages to stderr.
-For logging into file see Synopsis section.
+For logging into file see "Synopsis" section.
 At this moment stdout is only supported entropy drain.

 ## Synopsis